kacpersinkiewicz/Programs/README.md

-Description:
+Description
 ===
 Simple algorithm that allows to segregate vectors of numerical data (temperature in this case).
 More description are located in test file "tresc zadania.pdf"

-Compile:
+Compile
 ===
 Use 'make' command to compile program using Makefile.

-Run:
+Run
 ===
-Use command ' ./result < stdin.txt ' after compile to run version specific for task.
+Use command  './result < stdin.txt' after compile to run version specific for task.

-Description of txt file:
+Description of txt file
 ===
 The txt file was built in following way: